williaz/Finance/FRM-handbook.md

 Market Risk Charge (MRC) that is based on the bank's internal VAR measures.
 The original rules, as laid out in 1996, require the following parameters: A horizon of 10 trading days, or two calendar weeks A 99% confidence interval An observation period based on at least a year of historical data and updated at least once a quarter

+- Basis risk arises when changes in payoffs on the hedging instrument do not perfectly offset changes in the value of the inventory position.
+Hedging is effective when basis risk is much less than outright price risk.
+- the amount sold is the same as the underlying, this is called a unitary hedge.
+- basis risk is the uncertainty whether the cash-futures spread will widen or narrow during the hedging period.
+- The optimal hedge is given by the negative of the beta coefficient of a regression of changes in the cash value on changes in the payoff on the hedging instrument.

+- The optimal duration hedge is given by the ratio of the dollar duration of the position to that of the hedging instrument.

+- The optimal hedge with stock index futures is given by the beta of the cash position times its value divided by the notional of the futures contract.

+- duration-based hedging scheme: b.
+A small parallel shift occurs in the yield curve.